top of page

 • Unequal distribution of property or assets.

-• Protection of savings and future inheritance.
+• Protection of savings or future inheritance.

-• Significant wealth disparity between partners.
+• A significant wealth disparity between partners.

-• Ownership of a business with the intent to retain control.
+• Ownership of a business, with the intent to retain control.

 Post-Nuptial Agreements

-In some cases, a post-nuptial agreement is crafted alongside a prenuptial agreement, either confirming or modifying the pre-marriage agreement.
-However, more commonly, post-nuptial agreements are independently initiated and can be pursued at any point after marriage or civil partnership.
+In some cases, a post-nuptial agreement is used to modify or confirm the terms of an existing prenuptial agreement.
+More commonly, it is independently initiated and can be created at any point after marriage.

 Legally Binding Nature of Post-Nuptial Agreements